TheRegzi/TheRegzi/README.md

 - Based in Oslo, Norway.
 - Previously studied Audiology.
 I wanted to try something else, and coding caught my interest!
 - I have a dog named Nala, she's an Italian Greyhound!
-- I love music! 😄
+- I love music and gaming! 😄
 - I often go for a jog outside.

 Thank you for visiting my profile on GitHub!
 Please reach out if you have any interest in connecting with me. 😄